-Policy 8 - Mitigating and Adapting to Climate Change
+Policy 7 - Mitigating and Adapting to Climate Change

-- Proposals for the extension, alteration and/or retrofitting of existing buildings to incorporate low carbon or renewable technologies and materials should follow the design-led approach.
-Development should: - a) Use high quality, durable and matching or complementary low carbon and sustainable materials, including the use of local materials or natives species where planting is planned; - b) Use local materials where possible to reduce the developments carbon footprint; - c) Use water recycling technology to help reduce water usage; - d) Use permeable surfacing to help reduce the collection of surface water; - e) Ensure innovative and contemporary designs/materials and/or modern structures are of an exceptional design quality; - f) Ensure that the building(s) is efficient in terms of its energy use; - g) Include opportunities for living roofs and walls on the design of the building(s) where they are appropriately designed and maintained. - 2.
-All Proposals should have regard to the latest industry good practice guidance to help ensure that green roofs and walls are designed to maximise environmental benefits and will function effectively over the lifetime of the development.
+- 1. Proposals for the extension, alteration and/or retrofitting of existing buildings to incorporate low carbon or renewable technologies and materials should follow a design-led approach.
+As appropriate to their scale, nature and location development proposals should: - a) Use high quality, durable and matching or complementary low carbon and sustainable materials, including the use of local materials or natives species where planting is planned; - b) Unless appropriate mitigation can be demonstrated, development proposals should not be located within Flood Zones 2 or 3; - c) Use local materials where possible to reduce the development's carbon footprint; - d) Use water recycling technology to help reduce water usage; - e) Use permeable surfacing to help reduce the collection of surface water and surface water runoff; - f) Ensure innovative and contemporary designs/materials and/or modern structures are of an exceptional design quality; - g) Ensure that the building(s) is efficient in terms of its energy use; - h) Include opportunities for living roofs and walls on the design of the building(s) where they are appropriately designed and maintained.

-Business and Employment
+11. Business and Employment